bacalhau-project/bacalhau/integration/flyte/DEPLOYMENT.md

 # Production-grade Deployment

-This page contains complimentary steps for the [official GCP (GKE) setup](https://docs.flyte.org/en/v1.0.0/deployment/gcp/manual.html).
-For a complete setup you may also want to take a look at [this page](https://docs.flyte.org/en/latest/deployment/deployment/cloud_production.html).
+This page contains complimentary steps for the [official GCP (GKE) setup](https://docs.flyte.org/en/v1.0.0/deployment/gcp/manual.html); please make sure you have the all the prerequistes in place.
+For a additional production-grade steps you may also want to take a look at [this page](https://docs.flyte.org/en/latest/deployment/deployment/cloud_production.html).

 ## Certificate manager